Obtain the business, financial and practical skills you need to succeed in an Accounting career.

 The three-year Business Administration - Accounting program provides the opportunity to:

-- Participate in a field placement with a business or industry for hands-on experience.
+- Participate in a work placement with a business or industry for hands-on experience.

 - Take part in courses common to all Business Administration students at Fleming in semesters one and two - to gain a good overview of business.

 - Specialize in the training you'll need to pursue your career as an accountant in semesters three through six.